tomphp/PhpBook/00-preface.md

 the company I work for and is a tried and tested approach.

 So finally who is this book for?
-Firstly this is not an introduction to PHP, I assume you are already familiar with the language, you should be familar with and able to use classes and at least understand what an interface is.
+Firstly this is not an introduction to PHP, I assume you are already familiar with the language, you should be familiar with and able to use classes and at least understand what an interface is.
 You probably have built at least one medium scale application but don't really know a lot about software design principals.
 If you have less experience than this